olebole/irafdoc/doc/immatch.imcombine.rst

   computations as well as during the rejection and combining operations.
   </p>
   <p>
-  The <tt>"exposure"</tt> option in the intensity scaling uses the value of the image header keyword specified by the <i>expname</i> keyword.
+  The <span style="font-family: monospace;">"exposure"</span> option in the intensity scaling uses the value of the image header keyword specified by the <i>expname</i> keyword.
 As implied by the parameter name, this is typically the image exposure time since intensity levels are linear with the exposure time in CCD detectors.